-When you open a program or folder window, it may look like it has minimized to the taskbar but the window doesn’t appear when clicked on the Taskbar icon.
+When you open a program or folder window, it may look like it has minimized to the taskbar, but the window doesn’t appear when clicked on the Taskbar icon.
 Or the program window may show up partially off the screen.

 For example, Notepad updates its last window position in the registry:

-Erasing those registry settings would cause Notepad to show up in primary display.
+Erasing those registry settings would cause Notepad to show up on the primary display.
 In the case of applications that don’t store the last window position, they default to the primary display when opened.
 I verified it with a small program I wrote which doesn’t save window settings.
 So it’s a per-application window position thing, rather than the Operating System remembering the program window and screen position.

 The quickest way to show all open program windows in your primary display is to press WinKey + P and choose PC screen only.
 If you’re not extending the display, but using only the second monitor which is the case of many laptop users, select Second screen only.

 That brings back all the windows to the viewport of your primary display where ever they were before.
 This also applies to desktop icons which were earlier moved to the 2nd or extended display.

 Program windows open offscreen even in a single monitor setup?

 If your program windows are opening offscreen and not visible, you can restore the hidden window into the view area, using one of these three methods:

 - Press Winkey + D to show the desktop.